M&M Retrospective: A Sweet Way to Improve Your Team

 Here are some little tips to make the M&M retrospective go by more easily:

-• Use the "5 Why" technique to get to the bottom of problems.
-For example, if someone says they were stressed about a deadline, ask them why that deadline was so tight, why they couldn't get their tasks done sooner, why they didn't ask for help, etc.
+• Use the “5 Whys” technique to get to the bottom of the problems.
+For example, if someone says they were stressed because of a deadline, ask them why that deadline was so tight, why they couldn’t get their tasks done sooner, why they didn’t ask for help, etc.

 • Prioritize improvement actions based on their impact and feasibility.
 For example, if someone suggests that you should do more code reviews, ask them how much time and effort that would take, how much quality that would improve, and how you could implement it.